brittneypostma/devDocs/src/routes/blog/posts/react.md

 ## Getting Started With React

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you want to test React before using it in your application, there are many code playgrounds that have React templates.
-A few are <a href="https://reactjs.org/redirect-to-codepen/hello-world" target="_blank" rel="noopener noreferrer">CodePen</a>, <a href="https://repl.it/" target="_blank" rel="noopener noreferrer">Repl.it</a>, or <a href="https://codesandbox.io/s/new" target="_blank" rel="noopener noreferrer">Code Sandbox</a>.
+A few are <a href="https://reactjs.org/redirect-to-codepen/hello-world" target="_blank" rel="noopener noreferrer">CodePen</a>, <a href="https://codesandbox.io/s/new" target="_blank" rel="noopener noreferrer">Code Sandbox</a>, or <a href="https://repl.it/" target="_blank" rel="noopener noreferrer">Repl.it</a>.
 React also has a simple way you can try React on your HTML site <a href="https://reactjs.org/docs/add-react-to-a-website.html" target="_blank" rel="noopener noreferrer">here</a>.
 There are even more ways to integrate React if you head over <a href="https://reactjs.org/docs/getting-started.html" target="_blank" rel="noopener noreferrer">here</a>.
 For a single page application or **SPA**, the easiest way to get started is to open a terminal to the directory of your choice and type `npx create-react-app my-app` to create a new react application.

 ```
 npx create-react-app my-app